-Parallel stranding offers significant advantages over single-layer stranding due to the linear contact of the wires.
+Parallel stranding offers significant advantages over singlelayer stranding due to the linear contact of the wires.
 The stress on the wire is reduced through the distribution of the internal pressures and significantly longer service lives are achieved.

 The geometry of the strands is named after their inventor, Seale, Warrington and Filler, as well as the composite design, Warrington-Seale.
-In addition to the classic fiber cores and steel cores, fiber cores made of high-strength, high-molecular, synthetic plastics are also used today, which, in contrast to the classic fiber core, are load-bearing (CASAR Turbolite M).
+In addition to the classic fiber cores and steel cores, fiber cores made of high-strength, highmolecular, synthetic plastics are also used today, which, in contrast to the classic fiber core, are load-bearing (CASAR Turbolite M).

-synthetic fibers with plastic coating

-wire rope core wire rope core wire rope core with with plastic coating plastic coating
+CM78 CASAR Mining Ropes / The Premium Line CASAR / HIGH-PERFORMANCE MINING ROPES synthetic fibers with plastic coating independent wire rope core rope core with plastic coating parallel wire rope core with plastic coating